Simulations of the onset and dynamical evolution of inertial waves in solar/stellar interior: Results

 where $v_0= 1$ m/s is the amplitude of the initial perturbation, $l$ and $m$ are, respectively, the latitudinal angular degree and the longitudinal wave number, and $P_{l}^{m}$ are the associated Legendre polynomials.

 We performed simulations with both, sectoral and tesseral spherical harmonics as initial conditions.
 The symmetry of the modes depends on the character of the harmonic used in the perturbation.
 For sectoral modes, the longitudinal velocity $u$ is anti-symmetric across the equator and the latitudinal velocity $v$ is symmetric across the equator.
 For tesseral modes, this depends also on the difference $l-m$.
 If this number is even, we have the same symmetry of sectoral modes.
 If this number is odd, the longitudinal velocity $u$ is symmetric across the equator and the latitudinal velocity $v$ is anti-symmetric.
 To assure solenoidality of the initial flow on the model grid, the analytic initial condition for $v$ is supplemented with a gradient of potential $\phi$, to form the elliptic Poisson equation for $\phi$.
+The initial conditions are therefore not strictly pure spherical harmonics, although this has no practical impact on the results.
 The numerical solution of the resulting discrete problem (commonly referred to as the exact projection) satisfies the flow solenoidality on the grid to a specified precision.
 Technical details of the approach are widely documented in the EULAG literature; cf. \citep[][and references therein]{2016JCoPh.314..287S}.
 Figure~\ref{fig:IC44} shows a Mollweide projection of the initial condition for the velocity components $u$ and $v$ when the perturbation is a sectoral mode with $(m,l)=(4,4)$.

 Once the simulation starts, the initial perturbation propagates in the retrograde direction.
 This is a consequence of the conservation of the total vorticity.
 The Coriolis force restores the parcels displaced in the latitudinal direction to the original position.
 When doing so, there is a difference in the planetary vorticity with latitude, which results in a longitudinal displacement, forming a wave pattern.
 The propagation of these waves can be observed in Hovm\"oller diagrams \citep{hovmoller1949trough}, which have longitude in the abscissa and time in the ordinate axis and shows the value of $u$ at a particular radius and latitude.
 Figure \ref{fig:hovmoller_sectoral} shows the Hovm\"oller diagrams for simulations with initial perturbation given by the sectoral modes $m=l=2,4,6,8$ (simulations SM2, SM4, SM6 and SM8, respectively), for $r=0.64 \Rs$ and $45^o$ latitude.
 The negative inclination indicates that the wave propagates in the opposite direction of the sphere's rotation, i.e. in the east-west direction.
 The tilt represents the phase speed of the wave and the thickness of the tilted bands (with red and blue colors) corresponds to the frequency of the wave.
 These propagating modes are the sectoral Rossby waves.